 The EASTLAND COUNTY APPRAISAL DISTRICT by policy adopted by the Board of Directors reappraises approximately one-third of all property in the district every year, resulting in an inspection cycle of once every three years.
 The reappraisal, three year plan, is a complete appraisal of all properties in the district.
 There is also an effort each year to pick up new construction, adjust for changes in property characteristics that affect value, and adjust previous year values for equalization.

-TAX YEAR 2023
+TAX YEAR 2025

-Tax year 2023 is a reappraisal year for Eastland ISD.
+Tax year 2025 is a reappraisal year for Ranger/Gorman ISD and overlapping districts.

-TAX YEAR 2024
+TAX YEAR 2026

-Tax year 2024 is a reappraisal year for Cisco ISD & Rising Star ISD & over-lapping districts.
+Tax year 2026 is a reappraisal year for Eastland ISD.

 PERFORMANCE ANALYSIS